luci/recipes-py/doc/turboci.md

 ##### Query Phase: Selection

-Each Query begins with the selection of one or more nodes by direct search in the graph.
+Each Query begins with the selection of one or more nodes by direct search in the workplan.
 There are two main ways to do this:

   * Direct supply of nodes:
     ```python